 By using the software, the number of mold and production design trials can be reduced significantly and the ROI can be achieved after the first new bottle design.

 If you are a manufacturer of container glass you should not miss testing our software.
-You won't find any other software worldwide for the belongings of simulation of the container glass forming process that is able to generate solid solutions in a very short time.
+You won't find any other software worldwide for the simulation of the container glass forming process that is able to generate solid solutions in a very short time.
 Even complicated forms of glass containers, such as bottles with handles, can be simulated with NOGRID pointsBlow.

 Don't miss your chance to simulate the glass forming process absolutely professional.
 You'll be more effective, you'll save time and resources with NOGRID pointsBlow software.
 You will be convinced and inspired if you decide to test our software.
 Please contact us for a trial version.